aces/Loris-MRI/docs/scripts_md/MakeNiiFilesBIDSCompliant.md

 Otherwise, all files in \`assembly\` will be included in the BIDS structure, while looping though all the 'tarchive\_id\`'s in the 'tarchive\` table.

+he script expects the tables `bids_category` and `bids_mri_scan_type_rel` to be populated and customized as per the project acquisitions.
+Keep the following restrictions/expectations in mind when populating the two database tables.

+`bids_category` will house the different imaging "categories" which a default install would set to `anat`, `func`, `dwi`, and `fmap`.
+More entries cna be added as more imaging categories are supported by the BIDS standards.

+For the `bids_mri_scan_type_rel` table, functional modalities such as resting-state fMRI and task fMRI expect their BIDSScanTypeSubCategory column be filled as follows: a hyphen concatenated string, with the first part describing the BIDS imaging sub-category, "task" as an example here, and the second describing this sub-category, "rest" or "memory" as an example.
+Note that the second part after the hyphen is used in the JSON file for the header "TaskName".
+Multi-echo sequences would be expected to see their `BIDSMultiEcho` column filled with "echo-1", "echo-2", etc...

+Filling out these values properly as outlined in this description is mandatory as these values will be used to rename the NIfTI file, as per the BIDS requirements.

 Running this script requires JSON library for Perl.
 Run \`sudo apt-get install libjson-perl\` to get it.